Yvand/terraform-azurerm-sharepoint/README.md

   - As the name of the Azure resource group which hosts all the resources that will be created.
   - As part of the public DNS name of the virtual machines, if a public IP is created (depends on variable `add_public_ip_address`).
 - Variable `sharepoint_version` lets you choose which version of SharePoint to install:
-  - `Subscription-Latest` (default): Same as `Subscription-RTM`, then installs the latest cumulative update available at the time of publishing this version: January 2025 ([KB5002676](https://support.microsoft.com/help/5002676)).
+  - `Subscription-Latest` (default): Same as `Subscription-RTM`, then installs the latest cumulative update available at the time of publishing this version: February 2025 ([KB5002681](https://support.microsoft.com/help/5002681)).
   - `Subscription-24H2`: Same as `Subscription-RTM`, then installs the [Feature Update 24H2](https://learn.microsoft.com/en-us/sharepoint/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-24h2-release) (September 2024 CU / [kb5002640](https://support.microsoft.com/help/5002640)).
   - `Subscription-24H1`: Same as `Subscription-RTM`, then installs the [Feature Update 24H1](https://learn.microsoft.com/en-us/sharepoint/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-24h1-release) (March 2024 CU / [KB5002564](https://support.microsoft.com/help/5002564)).
   - `Subscription-23H2`: Same as `Subscription-RTM`, then installs the [Feature Update 23H2](https://learn.microsoft.com/en-us/SharePoint/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-23h2-release) (September 2023 CU / [KB5002474](https://support.microsoft.com/help/5002474)).